wriggy/c_sharp_coding_exercises/README.md

     dotnet restore

-If you look inside the **Tasks** directory you will find a file of functions to implement.
+If you look inside the **TechReturnersExercises** directory you will find a file of functions to implement.

 To understand how these functions work, take a look in the corresponding test file where the desired functionality is described.